 You don’t have an extra room to accommodate her in your house and you’ll like her to have her own self-contained place, not just a room in the home.
 At the same time, you want her to be in close proximity to the family.

-You might want to consider building her some cute private lodgings, a place with its living room, kitchen, bathroom, bedroom, and storage area.
-Possibly a garage, in case she has her own car and plans to keep it.
+You might want to consider building her some tiny but private lodgings, a place with its living room, kitchen, bathroom, bedroom, and storage area.
+Possibly including a garage, in case she has her own car and plans to keep it.

 And because you have some extra space on your plot of land, you want it within the compound but separated from the main house.
-It can be built as a separate building in the rear lawn.
+It can even be built as a separate building in the rear lawn.
+This way you’ll be sharing the comfort of your home with a loved one without compromising on your privacy or hers.

-This kind of private residence within your grounds is called the “mother-in-law quarters”’ and also referred to as:
+This kind of private residence within your grounds is called the “mother-in-law quarters”.
+It is also referred to as:

 - In-law suite